Ideal Number of Direct Reports

 5. Oncall Duties (2 hours):

-• Availability for Urgent Issues: Being oncall means the manager must be ready to address critical problems that arise unexpectedly, requiring immediate attention.
+• Availability for Urgent Issues: Spending time on addressing critical problems that arise unexpectedly, requiring immediate attention.

 Strategic Planning and Execution